AkagiShigeru/collaboration-maddpg/README.md

-# Solving the Reacher continuous control task with Deep Deterministic Policy Gradient
+# Solving the Tennis multi-agent task with a modified Deep Deterministic Policy Gradient

-This repository provides code to solve the [Reacher](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#reacher) environment with Deep Reinforcement Learning, specifically with the Deep Deterministic Policy Gradient (DDPG) method.
+This repository provides code to solve the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment with Deep Reinforcement Learning, specifically with the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) method.
 The code in this repository can be used to train an agent or inspect/visualize a pre-trained agent.
 The code of this project was in parts adapted from code given in the Udacity Deep RL nanodegree program.